LogtalkDotOrg/logtalk3/manuals/sources/tutorial/attributes.rst

 the context of *this* (i.e. in the context of the object importing the category).
 This way, we ensure that when we call one of the attribute predicates on an object, the intended object own definition of ``attribute_/2`` will be used.
-The predicates definitions are straightforward.
-For example, if opting for storing the attributes in *self*:
+The predicate definitions are straightforward.
+For example, if opting to store the attributes in *self*:

 ::